Mitsuo Iso: Style

+As an animator

 Mitsuo Iso is known for his jerky yet detailed animation, full of dense sophisticated motion.
 He refers to his own style as "full limited".
 In traditional animation, animation with a drawing count below one drawing every two frames (or "on twos") is considered limited animation.
 Mixing twos, threes and fours in a balanced form of timing, Iso draws every keyframe without passing his work to an in-betweener, allowing him full control to create the most detailed motion possible with a balanced and efficient number of drawings, hence the term "full limited".

 Iso's idea of "full limited" is a method for controlling the image from the animator's standpoint, and he has the calculation that if he draws everything in key animation, the timesheets will not be modified by the director.

-Iso's thoroughgoing drawing style is highly supported not only by anime fans but also by animators in the same industry.

-He was one of the animators who played a central role in the movement from the late 1980s to the 1990s, when "realistic" oriented expressions matured in Japanese animation drawing, by creating animation drawings that were described as "realistic", such as depictions of characters and mechanics that made us feel weight and mass, and effects such as explosions and smoke flames.
+Iso is one of the animators who played a central role in the movement from the late 1980s to the 1990s, when the expression of "realistic" animation matured in the Japanese animation industry.

+He has changed the technique of animation and has done so many times.

+His thoroughgoing style of painting has won him high praise not only from anime fans, but also from fellow animators.

+He has pioneered new expressions in animation with movements that give a sense of the mass and inertia of objects, and effects such as explosions, smoke and flames, and has influenced many creators.

+The methods of depicting clods of earth, rocks and other debris as a coherent mass, or depicting explosions as moving in three dimensions, were copied by everyone and became the industry standard.

 His drawings are very realistic and photorealistic, and the reality of his movements comes from his thorough, scientific observation.
+His drawing philosophy of building up a series of possible phenomena on the screen had a major influence on later realistic drawing.

 On the other hand, he has never abandoned the appeal of animation, such as entertainment and showiness.